timothydmorton/obliquity/README.rst

     $ write_cosi_dist test.h5 -R 1.3 0.1 -P 14 0.3 -V 4 0.5

-After having done this, you could launch up python and do the following:
+After having done this, you could launch up python and read in the distribution as follows:

 .. code-block:: python